douglasteeple/DIGITS_Traffic_Signs/README.md

 <img height="480" src="P1/GoogLeNet/P1ColorScreen-2.png"/>
 </p>

-No parameters were changed from the DIGITS defaults.
+THe only parameter changed from the DIGITS defaults was the epochs which were set to 5.

 ## Data Acquisition